Woolner - Bayview - Winnellie

 Woolner - Bayview - Winnellie has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 13 projects potentially impacting this region.
-Key projects are Darwin Desalination Plant, Royal Darwin Hospital Expansion, Darwin Residential Development - Berrimah, and Stuart Highway Road Safety Improvements - Stuart Park.
-The following list details those most relevant.
+The performance of a region can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 11 such projects that are expected to impact the area.
+Notable ones include Darwin Desalination Plant, Royal Darwin Hospital Expansion, Darwin Residential Development - Berrimah, and Stuart Highway Road Safety Improvements - Stuart Park.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.